 Serbian literature has the long tradition.
 The history of Serbian literature begins with the independent theological works from the Nemanjic era.
 The oldest surviving manuscript and the monument of old Serbian literature, written in Serbian language, is Miroslav’s Gospel.
 Its written in the eighties of the 12th century.
 Serbian literature is among the oldest ones out there.
 After enlightenment epoch of Serbian literature, next milestone is the era of romanticism.
-Serbian Romanticism Epoch is marked by Vuk Karadzic (reformer of Serbian alphabet) and his struggle for the affirmation of the Serbian language.
+Serbian Romanticism Epoch is marked by Vuk Karadzic (Reformer of Serbian Alphabet) and his struggle for the affirmation of the Serbian language.
 All great Serbian writers of that era were supporters of Vuk’s idea and inspired by the folk poetry, which systematic collection was done by Vuk himself.
 In the epoch of Serbian realism dominate prose genres – novels and, in particular, short stories.
 It might be a good idea to get a book for your friend back home as present or a Souvenir.
 If you are interested, and want to know more about Serbian literature, we will represent Top 10 Serbian books you have to read, as a start.

 The bridge on the Drina (original title: Na Drini Cuprija)

 Probably the most popular one!
 The most interesting one!
 Winner among Top 10 Serbian books you have to read is Novel by famous Serbian writer who won the Nobel prize back in the 1961.
 Nobel Prize went to Ivo Andric for his remarkable story.
 Story which follows the idea, construction and history of Visegrad’s bridge on the Drina.
 The eternal story of life, religion, love and conflict in the Balkans.
 Brilliant character study, national and territorial specificities, Ivo Andric succeeds, in the very original way to summarize the historical memory but also to anticipate the ways of life in the never-stable Balkans.
 The book that, through the literary arts novels, the best and most accurately explains, in all beliefs and misconceptions of our culture.

 Death and the Dervish (original title: Dervis i Smrt)